Forest Hill, Toronto: Location

-Forest Hill Village was completely developed by the 1930s and is known for its upscale shopping and dining, although the actual mix of stores includes several modest enterprises.
-Forest Hill Village has attracted extensive residential development (especially of apartments), both within the original boundaries of Forest Hill and in adjacent neighbourhoods to which developers have now extended the Village and Forest Hill names.

 The Upper Village was slower to develop because it had previously been occupied by the old Belt Line Railway, and then by industry.
 Its houses were built mostly in the 1940s and 50's.
 Many homes have been, or are being significantly renovated, with some being torn down completely to make way for monster 'neo-classical' homes.

 Forest Hill North extends from Briar Hill Avenue in the north to Eglinton Avenue West in the south, and from Latimer Avenue in the east to Allen Road and Marlee Avenue in the north-west and south-west, respectively.
 For administrative purposes, Forest Hill North is Toronto neighbourhood #102.

-As the name would imply, Forest Hill South is directly south of Forest Hill North.
+As the name would imply, Forest Hill South (designated as Toronto neighbourhood #101) is directly south of Forest Hill North.
 It extends from Eglinton Ave West in the north to Tichester Road in the south, and from Bathurst Street in the west to Elmsthorpe Road in the northeast and Avenue Road and the Oriole Parkway in the east.
 There is an additional stretch of Forest Hill South between Bathurst Street and Spadina Road, north of Lonsdale Road.
 South Hill borders Forest Hill South to the south.

-For administrative purposes, Forest Hill North is Toronto neighbourhood #102.
 Politically, the residents of Forest Hill North are represented either in the Eglinton-Lawrence ward or in the St. Paul's (west) ward.
 Meanwhile, Forest Hill South is neighbourhood #101.
 Similarly, the residents of Forest Hill South are represented in either the St. Paul's (west) ward or the St. Paul's (east) ward.